-Enter DEQ’s response to this category of comments.
+The following response addresses both comment 1 and comment 2: Enter DEQ’s response to this category of comments.

-F006 is a hazardous waste that is derived from a variety of industrial operations and, specific to the Selmet, Inc. delisting, includes wastewater treatment sludge from chemical etching and milling operations.
+The subject of this delisting, F006 is a hazardous waste derived from a variety of industrial operations and, specific to the Selmet, Inc. petition, includes wastewater treatment sludge from chemical etching and milling operations.